berserkware/waffleweb/docs/Getting-Started/Basics.rst

 ``FileResponse()``
 ------------------

 A file response.
 Takes a bytes file object.
-Sets the Content-Type to whatever the mime of the file is.
+The FileResponse sets the Content-Type to whatever the mime of the file is.

 .. code-block:: python